-Checking with the WiSER VIBE Pro App
+Checking with the WiSER VIBE App

-To check sensor status and database from the WiSER VIBE Pro mobile App:
+To check sensor status and database from the WiSER VIBE mobile App:

-- 1. Open the App and login to your EI-Analytic account. - 2.
-Open the Online File Browser from the main Menu, and drill down to the axis level of the database for the sensor being tested. - 3.
+- 1. Open the App and login to your El-Analytic account. - 2.
+Open the Online File Browser from the main Menu, and open the axis level of the database for the sensor being tested. - 3.
 Click on the file from the test download and the FFT Capture screen will open.